-- Longer payment cycles; - Difficulties in accounts receivable collection, including complexities in documenting letters of credit; - · Changes in regulatory requirements; - Export restrictions, tariffs and other trade barriers; - Difficulties in staffing and managing foreign operations; - · Seasonal reductions in business activity during the summer months in Europe and certain other parts of the world; - Political or economic instability in the markets we serve; - Potentially adverse tax consequences; and - Cultural and legal differences impacting the conduct of business.
+- · Longer payment cycles; - · Difficulties in accounts receivable collection, including complexities in documenting letters of credit; - Changes in regulatory requirements; - · Export restrictions, tariffs and other trade barriers; - Difficulties in staffing and managing foreign operations; - Seasonal reductions in business activity during the summer months in Europe and certain other parts of the world; - Political or economic instability in the markets we serve; - · Potentially adverse tax consequences; and - Cultural and legal differences impacting the conduct of business.

-In addition, our contracts with foreign customers may include terms and reflect legal requirements that create additional risks.
+In addition, certain contracts with foreign customers include terms and reflect legal requirements that create additional risks.
 These include, among others, industrial cooperation agreements requiring specific in-country purchases, investments, manufacturing agreements or other financial obligations, known as offset requirements, and provide for significant penalties if we fail to meet such requirements.
+Failure to satisfy offset requirements may also lead to the inability to do business with such customers in the future.
 Certain of our foreign customers have required us to enter into letters of credit, performance or surety bonds, bank guarantees and/or other financial arrangements to secure our performance obligations.
+Currently, DCS contracts with a Middle Eastern customer are secured by unconditional letters of credit aggregating \$46.1 million, which may be drawn upon unilaterally by the customer in the event of a disagreement or alleged failure to perform.
 All or any of these factors have the potential to have a material adverse effect on our business, financial condition, results of operations and cash flows.